-What is it and how is it performed?
+What is it, and how is it performed?

 At OrthoNeuro, our orthopedic surgeons perform many procedures to restore the function of your hands.
-One of those procedures is closed reduction internal fixation (CRIF).

 It is a surgical treatment to fix severely broken bones and is performed by an orthopedic surgeon.
 The procedure is used when a cast or splint is not sufficient for the fracture to heal properly.